-Explorer.
-Ernest Henry Shackleton was born February 15, 1874, in County Kildare, Ireland.
+Explorer Ernest Henry Shackleton was born February 15, 1874, in County Kildare, Ireland, to Anglo-Irish parents.
 The second of 10 children and oldest son, he was raised in London, where his family moved when Shackleton was a young boy.

-Despite the urging of his father, a doctor, that he follow in his footsteps and go to medical school, the 16-year-old Shackleton joined the merchant navy, achieving the rank of first mate by the age of 18, and becoming a certified master mariner six years later.
+Despite the urging of his father that he follow in his footsteps and go to medical school, the 16-year-old Shackleton joined the merchant navy, achieving the rank of first mate by the age of 18, and becoming a certified master mariner six years later.

-His return to England led Shackleton to pursue a career in journalism; later he was tapped to be secretary to the Scottish Geographical Society.
+Upon his return to England Shackleton pursued a career in journalism.
+Later he was tapped to be secretary to the Scottish Geographical Society.
 He also made an unsuccessful attempt at becoming a member of Parliament.

 Shackleton's South Pole expedition with Scott sparked within the young explorer an obsession to reach the Antarctic.
 In 1907 he made another attempt at achieving his goal, but again he fell short, coming within 97 miles of the pole before brutal conditions forced him to turn back.

 In 1911, Shackleton's dream of becoming the first person to set foot on the South Pole was shattered, when Norwegian explorer Roald Amundsen reached the earth's most southerly point.
 The achievement forced Shackleton to set his sights on a new mark: crossing Antarctica via the South Pole.

 On August 1, 1914, the same day Germany declared war on Russia, Shackleton departed London on the ship Endurance for his third trip to the South Pole.
 By late fall the crew had reached South Georgia, an island in the southern Atlantic.
 On December 5, the team departed the island, the last time Shackleton and his men would touch land for an astonishing 497 days.